venikx/amazentis-design-system-button/README.md

 accessibility as much as I can and the library bundles everything neatly in a hook.

+### Findings

+It really shows that once you have a solid theme setup, that the styled-components API loses a lot of it's strengths and brings quite a bit of indirection.

 ## Requirements

 Please create a new `Button` component based on the designs in [Figma](https://www.figma.com/file/CJcS0dBmb2iUnXndbTHseG/Coding-Challenge?node-id=0%3A1).
 The component should live in the folder `src/components/Button` and all variants and interactions of the component should be viewable in storybook.